sdunnemucklow/VSTManager/README.md

 VST Manager is open-source software, distributed under the MIT License.
 If you don't want to download the source code and compile it yourself, you can download a pre-built version using [this link](https://github.com/sdunnemucklow/VSTManager/blob/master/prebuilt/VSTManager.exe?raw=true).
 There is no formal installer; you simply put the *VSTManager.exe* file wherever you want, and run it by double-clicking its icon.
 It's best to put it into a folder all by itself, because the program needs to create some files in that folder.
 Make sure to put this folder into a location where you have write privileges--your Desktop is a good choice.

 You probably already have one or more VST folders on your PC, but VST Manager won't know about these or be able to manage their contents.
-It's best to create new folder(s) for working with VST Manager.
+It's best to create new VST folder(s) for use with VST Manager.

 ## A tour through the VST Manager GUI ##